The Alan Burnham Ultra Hard Christmas Quiz 2020 - the answers!

 Third prize: A year's subscription to Scout and Scouting.

 4. Why would a passenger on the Shaukiwan Tram be considered reasonable?
+This is the Hong Kong equivalent of the Man on the Clapham Omnibus, recognised in English Law as a hypothetical ordinary and reasonable person.

-5. Who would have been a) the Thirsk British Legion's next door neighbour, b) a former resident of the Grantham Living Health Chiropractice, and c) visible from the Manchester Royal Infirmary across Nelson Road?
+5. Who would have been a) the Thirsk British Legion's next door neighbour, b) a former resident of the Grantham Living Health Chiropractice, and c) visible from the Manchester Royal Infirmary across Nelson Road? a) James Alfred Wight, better known as James Herriot.
+This was Skeldale House, now a museum b) Margaret Thatcher and c) Emmeline Pankhurst.

 b) On a similar theme, how come Cornwall moves vertically by around 10cm roughly twice a day?
+This is due to Ocean Tide Loading; when the tide is in, the weight causes the land to dip.

 Ice Shirt Tegan Allow